 - Relieving the fear and stress of a child through storytelling, animations etc.

 - Informing parents about a surgery day schedule

 - Informing parents about proper medication use

-- Providing parents frequently asked questions and contact details
+- Providing parents with frequently asked questions and contact details

 - Healing process information